BenWoodworth/knbt/README.md

 still experimental, and newer versions may have binary-incompatible changes that could break knbt's implementation.

 ## Configuration
-Note: Currently only the Java variant is supported, and compression is only supported on Kotlin/JVM.
+Note: Currently compression is only supported on Kotlin/JVM.
+(Decompression is supported on all platforms)

 ```kotlin
 val nbt = Nbt {